0tso/pathfinding/docs/structure.md

 In any case, this significant reduction in priority queue modifications in large areas accounts for the other 50% speed increase JPS has over pure A* according to [3].

-Thanks to these optimizations, in my benchmarks for the scenario file for the Starcraft 1 map "Aftershock", A* combined with JPS pruning was on average over 60% faster than pure A* for distances greater than 200.
-For distances smaller than 200, however, it was on average 9% slower.
-This is because over smaller distances, JPS still scans over all the possible nodes, which will take more time than adding a couple of nodes in the direction of the goal node in the priority queue as pure A* does.
+Thanks to these optimizations, in my benchmarks for the scenario file for the Starcraft 1 map "Aftershock", A* combined with JPS pruning was on average over 66% faster than pure A* for distances greater than 150.
+For distances smaller than 150, however, it was on average 1700% slower.
+This is because over smaller distances JPS still scans over all the possible nodes around the starting node, while A* will only expand a handful of nodes.
+This difference is especially pronounced over very small differences in the 0–50 range, where A* will only take a handful of microseconds, while JPS will generally take 200+ microseconds.

 More detailed benchmarks can be found in [testing_and_benchmarking.md](./testing_and_benchmarks.md).